-- the services of the Employee Assistance Program (EAP) by contacting 1 300 36 6789.
-The EAP is a confidential short-term counselling service available to GrainCorp employees. - The FairCall hotline to make confidential complaints of Harassment or Bullying, whether anonymously or otherwise, under the GrainCorp Whistleblower Policy and Procedure.
+- the services of the Employee Assistance Program (EAP).
+The EAP is a confidential short- term counselling service available to GrainCorp employees. - The FairCall hotline to make confidential complaints of Harassment or Bullying, whether anonymously or otherwise, under the GrainCorp Whistleblower Policy and Procedure.

-If an employee becomes aware or witnesses any form of attempted or actual Harassment that may constitute criminal conduct (for example sexual assault, indecent exposure, or stalking), they must advise their Manager or Human Resources immediately.
+If an employee becomes aware or witnesses any form of attempted or actual Harassment that may constitute criminal conduct, they must advise their manager or Human Resources immediately.